 Supplier must be able to demonstrate compliance with the Supplier Guiding Principles at the request and to the satisfaction of Coca-Cola HBC.

 If the eight Core Convention of the International Labour Organisation establish higher standard than local law, the Supplier shall meet the ILO standards.
 These minimum requirements are part of all agreements between Coca-Cola HBC and its direct suppliers.
 We expect our suppliers to develop and implement appropriate internal business processes to ensure compliance with these Supplier Guiding Principles.
-We collaborate with The Coca-Cola Company, which routinely utilize independent third parties to assess suppliers' compliance with the Supplier Guiding Principles; the assessments include confidential interviews with employees and on-site contract workers.
+We collaborate with The Coca-Cola Company, which routinely utilizes independent third parties to assess suppliers' compliance with the Supplier Guiding Principles; the assessments include confidential interviews with employees and on-site contract workers.
 If a supplier fails to uphold any aspect of the requirements of the Supplier Guiding Principles, the supplier is expected to implement corrective actions.
 Coca-Cola HBC reserves the right to terminate an agreement with any supplier that cannot demonstrate that they are upholding the requirements of these Supplier Guiding Principles.

 ***